microsoft/pxt/common-docs/javascript/sts.md

 # Type checking in STS

 Typescript's type system is very rich with a complex notion of type compatability and substitutability.
-STS keeps many of its features (structural subtyping, for example), but dispenses with features that lead to run-time errors.
+STS keeps many of TypeScripts type checking rules (structural subtyping, for example), but modifies the notion of type compatability/substitutability to reduce run-time errors.
 Our goal is catch as many errors at compile-time as possible, while retaining an expressive language with arrays, functions, classes, and generics.
 This means we disallow explicit or implicit downcasts, for example, as well as the use of bivariance in function subtyping.